 In a large cast iron skillet, heat oil and butter on medium heat and add the potatoes, season with salt and pepper, and toss to coat with the oil.
 Spread the potatoes in a single layer across the bottom of the pan.
 Cook the potatoes, without stirring, for 8 to 10 minutes, so the bottoms become nicely browned and crispy.

-Stir through the onions and spices then serve with some over easy fried eggs on top and enjoy these wonderful crispy delights!
+Stir through the onions, garlic powder and paprika, then serve with some over easy fried eggs on top and enjoy these wonderful crispy delights!